CatalogueLegacies/antconc.github.io/_episodes/06-search.md

 ---
 title: "Search"
-teaching: 10
+teaching: 15
-exercises: 10
+exercises: 15
 questions:
-- "How do search in AntConc?"
+- "How can I search in AntConc?"
 - "How can I use search to discover features of catalogue data?"
 objectives:
 - "Explain how to search"